Sophia "Chat" Sanduval: Fictional character biography

 Little is known about Chat's childhood except that she was raised by an unknown mother and has an older sister.
 She is secretive about her mother and admits she hasn't talked about her for a couple years.

 A young mutant, Chat has the power to communicate with animals, an ability that also makes animals act unusually friendly around her.
 Although this aspect of her power embarrassed her, Chat used her animal affinity to help run a traveling zoo that visited all the New York orphanages.

 At some point, Chat felt herself "falling apart" and tried to re-establish her life.
 Becoming a runaway, she met Emma Frost, a teenage mutant with the ability to read and control minds.
 Self-absorbed and immoral, Emma regularly used her powers to rob stores and learn intimate secrets by peeking into people's minds.
 Although Chat disapproved of Emma's actions and often tried to stop her, she was too timid to truly stand up to Emma.

 This began to change when Chat and Emma were saved from a falling sign by Peter Parker, a teenager who was secretly the adventurous superhero known as Spider-Man.
 When Emma, using her telepathy, discovered Peter's secret, she convinced Chat they could "have some fun" by going to Peter's high school and learning more about his other identity.
-Through to a mind-link set up by Emma, Chat discovered how Peter became Spider-Man and was profoundly affected by his sense of responsibility, which she found both noble and attractive.
+Through a mind-link set up by Emma, Chat discovered how Peter became Spider-Man and was profoundly affected by his sense of responsibility, which she found both noble and attractive.
 Convincing Emma to help her enroll at Peter's school, Chat began dating Peter and would often use her powers secretly to help Spider-Man.